SFGLab/Team10_GNN_Gene_Regulation/README.md

 ## Aim

-We use Chromatin conformation captrure assay data to enhance for GRN predictions from combined expression (scRNA-Seq) and chromosome conformation capture (3D, ChIA-PET) data.
+We use Chromatin conformation captrure assay data to enhance for GRN predictions from combined expression (scRNA-Seq) and chromosome conformation capture reflecting 3D genome structure (Hi-C, ChIA-PET) data.

 We provide an extensible framework for training GNN models on custom datasets, adding the ability to adjust and provide custom features by the user without the need to rewrite training code.
 We build on previous approaches (Paul et al. 2024) in particular by incorporating chromosome conformation capture data (Hi-C), to improve the GRN predictions from scRNA-Seq to bridge graph-based machine learning and 3D Genomics.